King Arthur and the Half-Man

 "How is my little wrestler?" said Arthur.

 "Try me," said the boy.
-The king tossed him again in his arms, finding the delicate limbs firmer, and the slender body heavier than before, though he was still easily manageable.
-The island was as green as before yet more cultivated.
+The King tossed him in his arms, finding the delicate limbs firmer and the slender body heavier than before, though he was still easily manageable.
+The island was as green as before, yet more cultivated.
 There were more men working in the fields.
 Arthur noticed that their look was not cheerful, but rather as of those who had been discouraged and oppressed.

-It was, however, a charming sail to the island and, as it became more familiar, the king often bade his steersman guide the small ship that way.
+It was, however, a charming sail to the island and, as it became more familiar, the King often bade his steersman to guide the small ship that way.
 He was often startled with the rapid growth and increased strength of the laughing boy, Hanner Dyn, while at other times he seemed to have made little progress.
 The youth never seemed to tire of wrestling.
-He always begged the king for a trial of skill, and the king rejoiced to see how readily the young wrestler caught on with the tricks of the art; so that the time had long passed when even Arthur's strength could toss him lightly in the air, as at first.
-Hanner Dyn was growing incredibly fast into a tall young fellow.
-Instead of the weakness that often comes with rapid growth, his muscles grew ever harder and harder.
-Still merry and smiling, he began to wrestle in earnest.
+He always begged the King for a trial of skill, and the King rejoiced to see how readily the young wrestler caught on with the tricks of the art.

 One day, in a moment of carelessness, Arthur received a back fall, and landed on moist ground.
 Rising with a quick motion, he laughed at the angry faces of his attendants and bade the boy farewell.
 The men at work in the fields glanced up, attracted by the sound of voices, and he saw them exchange looks with one another.